 ~ On the Future of Democracy ~

-Hundreds of writers focus on American democracy and the challenges of self-governance, yet the ability to conference meaningfully toward a collective capacity for persuasion has yet to be successful.
-Examples of how this practice might improve are sought, here are a few that interested me.
+Hundreds of writers focus on American democracy, yet the ability to conference meaningfully toward a collective capacity for persuasion has yet to be successful due to the “reporting” rule of journalism.
+It will be shattered soon.
+Examples of how and when the rule-breaking might begin are sought, here are a few that interested me.
+I am sure there are many more to be found.

 One: The Confidence Trap: David Runciman says Democracy favors complacency especially if accompanied by trust.
 A crisis tests trust by producing an opportunity for leaders to muddle through just enough to make measurable improvements.

 Two: In Nation of Devils, Stein Ringen describes “democratic government” as a contradiction defined by the rollout of the Affordable Care Act (ACA).
 At best, the law displays a cloudy vision of an opportunity to develop policies for a healthier nation.
-The mysterious elements in the details of the ACA did not stop other capitalist democracies such as Germany, Japan, UK, and Switzerland in building national health care systems worthy of imitating.
+The details of the ACA did not stop other capitalist democracies: Germany, Japan, UK, and Switzerland.
+All built national health care systems worthy of imitating.
 The U.S. “repeal and replace” quagmire spanned a decade only to reveal the mediocrity of American democratic governance.

 Three: In The Last Vote, Philip Coggan describes how the social contract commitments made after WWII became bankrupt at conception.
 Nevertheless, the prospect of continued global chaos coupled neatly with interest in building a stable central bank system to sustain a permanent global borrowing cycle.

 Four: David Post, like many writers on “the law” has a different concern.
-His In Search of Jefferson’s Moose ties the importance of Democracy to that of the Internet with an effect on the practices of democracy through a slow combination of legal constructions.
+His In Search of Jefferson’s Moose ties the importance of Democracy to that of the Internet with the effect on the practices of democracy becoming a grinding combination of legal constructions built on precedent.
 Without national boundaries, cyberspace domains change the world every day.
-Fine, but when super wealth drives the first steps, “bad” gets first dibs and it is usually authoritarian.

-Presuming “red vs. blue” is modeled by democrat and republican political party behavior also tends to ignore sophisticated levels of communication fraud at the global scale.
-Conflicting economic remedies from the political left and the right are abstractions of “globalization” aimed at social conflicts.
-They are also natural to diversity but worsen when associated with the corruption inherent to high concentrations of wealth and poverty.
+The “red vs. blue” model of democrat and republican political party behavior by county or state tends to ignore sophisticated levels of communication fraud at a global scale.
+Conflicting economic remedies from the political left and the right are abstractions aimed at the prevention of social conflict.
+Tension is natural to diversity and a good thing in many ways but can worsen when associated with the corruption of thought inherent to high concentrations of both wealth and poverty.

-The gap is more than economic, it includes separating the “knowing” from the “unknowing”.
-The 1994 book by Robert D. Putnam (w/Leonardi and Nanetti) examines a twenty-year look into the civic traditions of Italy in Making Democracy Work.
-They found, and I would say proved that Democracy works by reinforcing regional identities and trust.
+The gap is more than economic (have and have not), it includes the “knowing” from the “unknowing”.
+The 1994 book Making Democracy Work by Robert D. Putnam (w/Leonardi and Nanetti) is a twenty-year look into the civic traditions of Italy.
+They found Democracy works by reinforcing regional identities and trust.
+The reach of ordinary ideas about how democracy works well draws out shared experiences.

 The worldviews formed by individual writers, small academic teams, and think tanks serving billion-dollar clients lack persuasive power.
-Demands to “lop off their heads” lack merit for most and only a few seem able to rise above the purposeful din of their making.
+Demands to “lop off their heads” lack merit for most and only a few rise above their own purposeful din.
 The result is a failure to communicate and implement remedies to a range of well-defined problems.
+To soothe my own heart I collected about a hundred individual Twitter feeds of the large social change institutions under subject headings (policy, voting, taxes, human rights) to prepare brief monthly summaries and to evaluate their helplessness.
+Maybe a summary of 140 character statements over a period of time will reveal a pulse.
+I put them together in what I like to call the Tweet-o-Rama.

 What Can You Do?
 Name Writers & Develop Themes

-I want you to pursue one idea as a member of a writers’ group (here).
+I want you to pursue one idea as a member of a writers’ group (here when it is ready).
 The people on the writer’s list will focus on one group of people in America who function in an overlapping set of groups loosely defined by the phrase “political elite.”
 Why is this important?
-We know the terms; one percent of American households control more wealth than a ninety-plus percent of all other households and 38% of the nation’s total wealth.
+We know the terms; one percent of American households control more wealth than the ninety-plus percent of all other households and 38% of the nation’s total wealth.
 Statistically, the one percent represents 1.3 million households, but homing in on 12% (160,000 households) gets to the top of the elite pyramid.
 These are households with $25 million or more in annual wealth accumulation (2010).
 As nearly half of all billionaires are Americans and the rest can be found visiting in just a few of its cities, the “roost principle” will connect people to place with a bit of due diligence.
-The following ten counties will yield a significant number of opportunities.
+The ten counties in the table above yield a significant number of opportunities.
+Wyoming has no income tax, so know that the celebrities listed are among the lower-income, and are for the most part second-home ranch owners.

 Digging into the lives of people who own wealth feels personal.
 It isn’t.
 If the 1% is to be more than an economic abstraction, the work, purpose, and privileges of these super-rich members of our society require analysis beyond the “who and wow lists” available now.
 (See source: How Much.)
 For example, the wealthiest zip code is Fisher Island, located just off Miami.
 The island is accessible only by ferry or water taxi for its 500 households, and many of the units are investment properties with guest rents averaging $800 to $1,200/day.
 The island is just 193 acres, its tidy apartment buildings house at peak occupancy about 1,400 people putting the population density at 46,000 per square mile.
 Nearby Miami Beach is only 5,000 people.

 Warren Buffet’s factual logic makes him confident about the future.
 Despite challenges that link the concentration of wealth to the lack of engagement in reversing intolerable poverty, he and the companies of Berkshire Hathaway remain billion-dollar beneficiaries that prefer GDP growth over all other indicators.
 His argument for a positive future is how he connects the rising tide of the annual GDP per capita.
 The optimism of “averages” draws from population growth of 0.5% (births minus deaths) and 0.3% through immigration for a total of 0.8%.
-Given a modest increase of 2% in real GDP without nominal gains produced by inflation would allow for 1.2% growth in GDP per capita.
+Given a modest increase of 2% in real GDP without nominal gains produced by inflation would allow for a 1.2% growth in GDP per capita.
 Amortized over 25 years $59,000 GDP per capita in 2017 becomes $79,000.
 Buffet says, adding $20,000 is good news.
+His four words at the start of the 2020 pandemic were, “Never bet against America.”

 The forces that continue to force wealth to the top in ways that prioritize global wealth outside of a regulatory framework tends to discount the leading producer, a healthy and productive population.
 One can hear Buffet saying, ‘being blind to that is how you shoot yourself in the foot,’ but the following quote from his article in Time Magazine(1.15.18) are the facts he presents on why the nation could end up with a severe limp.